-Branchline works for the Glasgow Airport Rail-Link (GARL) were cancelled in September 2009.
+Branchline works for Glasgow Airport Rail-Link (GARL) were cancelled in September 2009.
 However, obligations under the GARL Act for certain branchline works were not cancelled.
 Where obligations under the Act could not be cancelled, costs have been incurred.
 These costs include land and associated costs, BAA costs and associated compensation, contractor closedown costs and completion of advanced works, where completion was a more cost effective solution than cessation.

-Costs incurred in 2015-16 were £17,000 (2014-15 £46,000), with revenues of £nil generated (2014-15 £nil).
+There were no costs incurred in 2016-17 (2015-16 £17,000), and £nil revenue generated (2015-16 £nil).